 - Residential Traffic Calming Policy

-- Pole Mounted Speed Display (PMSD) Policy
+- Pole Mounted Speed Display

 - Cut-Through Traffic Policy

 - Through Truck Restriction Policy

-- Additional Fines for Speeding Policy
+- Speeding \$200 Fine Policy

 - Watch for Children Signing Policy

-- Policy for the County Ordinance 13-320.1 on the Restriction of Watercraft, Boat Trailers, Motor Homes and Camping Trailers
+- Restricting the on Street Parking of Boats, Trailers, RV's and Similar Vehicles

-- Prince William County Parking Restrictions Policy

-- Prince William County Code Sec.
-13-320.
-General Parking Prohibitions
+- No Parking

-Residential Traffic Calming Policy
+Residential Traffic Calming

-Traffic calming plans are developed in cooperation with the community, County and state staff.
+Traffic calming plans are developed in cooperation with the citizens, County and state staff.
 Funding is from the Transportation Road Improvement Program (TRIP) until these funds are depleted.
 Residential traffic calming focuses on slowing traffic in communities where cut-through traffic is not a problem.
-When most of the traffic volumes and speeding is generated from within the neighborhood, residential traffic calming can implement measures to reduce speeds.
-As with all options available in this residential traffic management guide, established criteria must be met for roads to be eligible including recording 24-hour average speeds of 30 mph or greater in at least one direction and a daily traffic volume of between 600 - 4000 vehicles per day.
+When the majority of traffic volumes and speeding is generated from within the neighborhood, residential traffic calming can implement measures to reduce speeds.
+As with all options available in this residential traffic management guide, established criteria must be met for roads to be eligible such as recorded average speeds of 30 mph or greater and recorded traffic volumes between 600 - 4000 vehicles per day.
 Residential traffic calming focuses on slowing traffic without restricting access (left or right turn restrictions).
-Traffic calming devices are typically separated by at least 1,000 feet between each measure.
+Traffic calming devices typically have approximately 1000' separation between each measure.